-Table 1 - Descriptive statistics: auction's mechanisms:
+Table 1 - Descriptive statistics: auction's mechanisms I GOTO I Descriptive 000000000000000000000000000000000000000 auctione moonumonio

-PUBLIC BUYER (type) Free Entry R ENTRY RESTRIC TIONS Invited only TOTAL RESERVE PRICE (mean, €) QUALITY'S WEIGHT (average, over 100 points)
+PUBLIC BUYER (type) Free Entry ENTRY RESTRIC Restricted proc.
+TIONS TOTAL RESERVE PRICE (mean, €) QUALITY'S WEIGHT (average, over 100 points)

 Elected (78%) 147 2 3 152 2,100,806 61.9

 Semi-autonomous (7%) 9 5 0 14 4,658,779 60.5

 Administrative (15%) 6 23 1 30 3,431,993 49.5

 TOTAL 162 30 4 196 2,487,271 59.9

 In our database, for each auction, we observe the identity of the winner and if he/she was the canteen's service provider in the period immediately before the recorded auction takes place (i.e. if she/he is the incumbent); the winning bid to reserve price ratio (i.e. the winning rebate); the ratios of the maximum and the minimum bid to reserve price; the average number of participants; the number of excluded bidders (if any); the name/type of the public buyer; and geographic characteristics such as location.
 In the case of an elected public buyer, we also observe population.
+To further consider for geographical variations, we also observe the local Purchasing Parity Power (PPP) index7 as a proxy of differences for the costs of raw materials and services.
 Finally, we observe the time between the year in which the service was awarded and the next electoral year.
 We define this variable as year to elections and we include it in the empirical analisys to test for the electoral cycle's relevance.
 Table 2 shows the auction outcomes in term of the average number of bidders and mean winning rebate, by disentangling when the winner is the incumbent or not.